STORE POLICIES AND SERVICES MAINE GUN DEALER / ALLSPORT PERFORMANCE INC GUN SHOP HERMON, MAINE

 We may not give you a reason as to why we refused the sale.
 We are not required to give a reason.
 We will not refuse a sale due to gender, race, or sexual preference.

 Allsport Performance Inc. is not a warranty repair station.
 We make no express or implied warranty whatsoever with respect to any merchandise, including but not limited to the implied warranties of merchantability and fitness foe a particular purpose.
 The only warranties provided are provided by the manufacturers and are as contained in each manufacturer's package.
 You must contact the manufacturer if you have an issue.
 If you have a firearm with an issue and it needs to be sent back to the factory tell the manufacturer you want a call tag.
-They will send you a shipping label free of change and you can send the firearm back to them (no need to go thorugh a dealer).
+They will send you a shipping label free of change and you can send the firearm back to them (no need to go through a dealer).
 Once repaired they will send the firearm directly back to you.
 The manufacturers like dealing with the customer directly.
 They are able to talk to the customer about the issue they are having so the problem can be resolved.
 I have tried to call the manufacturers for customers in the past and I end up handing the phone to the customer and they deal with them directly.

 FIREARMS, AMMUNITION, MAGAZINES, OPTICS, LASERS, RED DOTS, FLASHLIGHTS, GENERAL ELECTRONIC ITEMS, USED ITEMS, CLEARANCE ITEMS, and KNIVES CANNOT BE RETURNED.
 All other returns must accompany a receipt, in original package and in new condition.
 NO returns after 15 days for any reason.

 All used firearms or other used merchandise is inspected and cleaned by our staff to insure its "safe" and dependable functionality.
 All used merchandise is sold "as is" and no warranties are made.
 Purchasers of used firearms are urged to contact the manufacture for a firearm owners manual for such firearm.
 We recommend all guns be checked by a professional gunsmith before firing.
 The used firearms have not been test fired by us.
-See our USED GUN GRADING page by clicking here or the link on our home page.
+See our USED GUN GRADING page or the link on our home page.

 CASH / DEBIT / CREDIT.
 3% DISCOUNT ON NEW AND USED FIREARMS WHEN PURCHASED WITH CASH.
 TRADES DO NOT COUNT AS CASH.
 SORRY NO CHECKS!!